What do you do when the honeymoon doesn’t last forever?

-While the honeymoon years of marriage are fresh and exciting, they are also filled with hard work and sweat.
+While the early years of marriage are fresh and exciting, they can be filled with hard work and sweat.

-In fact, the level of effort and work you put in to the relationship is directly related to the level of love and sweetness you enjoy as a couple!
+In fact, we are shocked to discover that the level of effort and work we put in to the relationship is directly related to the level of love and sweetness we enjoy as a couple!

 While many couples enjoy a problem-free start to married life, others start on a more uncomfortable note.
 And it is to be expected because stranger + stranger = learning curve.